bielxvf/raygo/README.md

-# Raypoker - Poker game manager in C using Raylib
+# Raygo - Go game in C using Raylib